• Skip to primary navigation

 Are pickled serranos good for you?

 Pickled chiles are good for you, they are low in refined sugar and only sweetened with a touch of maple syrup.
-Serranos are high in fiber and contain both Vitamin A and C.
+Serranos are high in fiber and contain both Vitamins A and C.

 How to Make Quick Pickled Serrano Peppers - Step-By-Step